veerendra2/veerendra2.github.io/_posts/2019-1-17-kubernetes-the-hard-way-1.md

 done
 {% endhighlight %}

-Till now we have generated certificates, kubeconfig files and copied to nodes.
+Till now we have following things
+1. Provisioned compute resources
+2. generated certificates
+3. kubeconfig files
+4. Copied certificate files and kubeconfigs to nodes

 In the next post, we will bootstrap controller nodes

 <div class="PageNavigation">
   {% if page.next.url %}